fahmifan/hugo-blog/content/blog/2021/jun/lru-cache.md

 ok  	github.com/fahmifan/lrucache	4.228s
 ```

-That's the LRU Cache on how you can implement it in Go :)
+That's the LRU Cache and how you can implement it in Go :)